Table of Contents

 There are also some more independent community options available.
 One is niche (or affinity) retirement communities.
 These places cater to retirees with either similar personal backgrounds (such as national origin or religion) or interests (such as creative expression or lifelong learning).
 Niche communities might not be set up as CCRCs, meaning residents must sort out their own health care services.
 The financial structure of affinity housing is simple: Residents rent their homes, typically apartments, without entrance fees.

 Another retirement community option is senior "cohousing."
-Cohousing is "an intentional community of private homes clustered around shared space," according to the Cohousing Association of the United States.
+Cohousing is "community intentionally designed with ample common spaces surrounded by private homes," according to the Cohousing Association of the United States.
 It's a good option for those seeking to preserve their connection to a community, but who hope to find one that lives at a pace closer to their own.

 Because cohousing communities feature shared space and, often, a building where residents can meet and eat together, community dues usually take the form of required fees, similar to those in a condominium or homeowners' association (HOA) community.
 However, residents own their own homes, and costs vary by community.